rancher/docs/content/rancher/v2.x/en/installation/server-installation/single-node-install-external-lb/_index.md

 ### Self signed certificate

-When using self signed certificates on the loadbalancer/proxy, you still need to supply the CA certificate to the `rancher/rancher` container.
+When using self signed certificates on the load balancer/proxy, you still need to supply the CA certificate to the `rancher/rancher` container.
 This will be used to validate connections to Rancher.

 | Type                         |        Location in container |
 | ---------------------------- | ---------------------------: |